 This Juneteenth, Learn About African-American History with These Videos

-Below, we’ve highlighted just some of the videos on our streaming video platforms you can share with researchers who want to learn more about these topics.
-NOTE: The titles appear on both Access Video On Demand and Films On Demand unless otherwise noted.
-Some of these titles contain mature themes or content; viewer discretion is advised.
+Below, we’ve highlighted just some of the videos on our streaming video platforms you can share with researchers who want to learn more about the struggle for racial equality.
+NOTE: Not all titles are available on both platforms or in all countries.
+Some of these titles contain mature themes or content—viewer discretion is advised.

 Frederick Douglass: In Five Speeches (HBO®, 2022)

 Inspired by David Blight’s Pulitzer Prize winning biography, this documentary brings to life the words of our country’s most famous anti-slavery activist.
 Actors Nicole Beharie, Colman Domingo, Jonathan Majors, Denzel Whitaker and Jeffrey Wright draw from five of Douglass’ legendary speeches, to represent a different moment in the tumultuous history of 19th century America.
-(Available in the U.S. & Canada.)

 "Frederick Douglass: In Five Speeches," available on Films On Demand in the U.S. and Canada